sybrew/the-seo-framework/readme.txt

 * If you use a machine to translate for you, note that they can generate out-of-context strings.
 So keep an eye out for those!
 * If you notice that strings are very hard to translate, e.g. because of grammatical gender, [let us know](https://github.com/sybrew/the-seo-framework/issues/new)!
 * Please don't translate "The SEO Framework", it's a registered brand-name.
-* Please don't add spaces if you see backticks, asterix, or brackets.
-They're used for language construction.
+* Please don't add spaces if you see backticks, asterisks, or brackets.
+They're used for Markdown language construction.
-* In TSF, you generally can't use UTF character codes like `&#x2661;`, as they're automatically removed for added security.
-Add them as displayed instead.
+* In TSF, you generally can't use UTF character codes like `&#x2661;`, as they're automatically removed or rendered unreadable for added security.
+Add them as displayed instead: ♡

 * **For everyone:**
 	* **Added:**